-- The annual drop-in information session with the Development Industry that Administration hosts every year was cancelled again for 2021 due to the ongoing COVID-19 pandemic.
-However, Administration provided the Development Industry with a draft copy of the Annual Report and projected 2021 rates in early March and advised them that they may provide comments and/or written submissions, or request 1:1 conferencing with staff should they desire by April, 2021. - No objections, comments, submissions were received by the County per the date of this Report.
+- Administration provided the development industry and consultants with a draft copy of the Annual Report and projected 2024 rates in March and advised them that they may provide comments, written submissions, or request 1:1 conferencing with staff should they desire by April 19, 2024. - Only one comment was received and addressed specific to the construction timelines of two (2) of the long term transportation projects. - As of date of this report, April 10, 2024, no other, feedback, comments, or objections were received by the County.